Vietnamese Wikipedia: History

 The Vietnamese Wikipedia initially went online in November 2002, with a front page and an article about the Internet Society.
 The project received little attention and did not begin to receive significant contributions until it was "restarted" in October 2003 and the newer, Unicode-capable MediaWiki software was installed soon after.

-By August 2008, the Vietnamese Wikipedia had grown to more than 50,000 articles—of these, approximately 432 of were created by bots.
+By August 2008, the Vietnamese Wikipedia had grown to more than 50,000 articles—of these, approximately 432 of them were created by bots.
 By the time the project reached 100,000 articles on September 12, 2009, bot-generated articles made up around 5% of its corpus.
 Stubs on the wiki number in the hundreds of thousands, including most of the bot-generated articles.

 An experimental Wikipedia edition in the obsolete chữ Nôm script began in October 2006 at the Wikimedia Incubator.
 It was deleted in April 2010.

 The Vietnam Wikimedians User Group supports the development of the Vietnamese Wikipedia and other Vietnamese-language Wikimedia projects.
 It gained formal recognition as a Wikimedia user group on 28 August 2018.